AppColony/slate/source/includes/api/v2/locations/_upsert.md

     "type": "location",
     "attributes": {
       "name": "Makeshift Fitness",
-      "time_zone": "America/New_York"
+      "time_zone": "America/New_York",
+      "api_id": "D-100"
     }
   }
 }'
 ```

-This endpoint will update a location with a given external name, or create one if it doesn't exist.
+This endpoint will update a location with a given API ID, or create one if it doesn't exist.

 ### HTTP Request